FIFA Men's World Ranking: Special releases

 To determine the seeding of teams in certain instances like FIFA World Cup qualification, FIFA occasionally releases a list of special rankings for a particular confederation to determine the seeding of the teams.
 For instance, the seeding for the third round draw for AFC qualifiers was based on a special release of the FIFA World Rankings for Asian teams on 18 June 2021.

 Awards

 Each year FIFA hands out two major awards to its member nations, based on their rankings.

 Team of the Year

 The Team of the Year is awarded each year to the first ranked team in the December edition of the FIFA World Ranking.
-(Note: With an exception for 2000 and 2001, where the calculation method was based on the national team with the highest average points score in their seven best matches of that celendar year.)

-Argentina are the most recent winners of the award, for the fourth time in the 31-year history of the rankings.
+(Note: With an exception for 2000 and 2001, where the calculation method was based on the national team with the highest average points score in their seven best matches of that calendar year.)
+Spain are the most recent winners of the award, for the seventh time in the 33-year history of the rankings.
 Brazil hold the records for the most consecutive wins (seven, between 1994 and 2000) and most wins overall (thirteen).
 The table shows the three best teams of each year.